influxdata/docs-v2/content/influxdb/v2.0/upgrade/v1-to-v2/migrate-cqs.md

   )
 ```

-### Convert specific InfluxQL CQ statements and clauses to Flux
+### Convert InfluxQL continuous queries to Flux
+Review the following statements and clauses to see how to convert your CQs to Flux:

 - [ON clause](#on-clause)
 - [SELECT statement](#select-statement)